-In Colombia, a testament is a solemn act that must comply with the formal requirements established by civil law in order to be valid and binding.
+In Colombia, a testament is a solemn act that must comply with the formal requirements established to be valid and binding by civil law.

-A will, like any other legal act, must fulfil the essential requirements for validity, which are that the testator has legal capacity to grant the will, that his or her consent is not impaired by vices such as error, duress or fraud, and that the act has a lawful purpose and cause.
+A will, like any other legal act, must fulfil the essential requirements for validity, which are that the testator has legal capacity to grant the will; that his or her consent is not impaired by vices such as error, duress or fraud; and that the act has a lawful purpose and cause.

-Depending on the type of will, the law has established certain specific formalities for its validity.
+Depending on the type of will, legislation has established certain specific formalities for its validity.